midpt/jkj2/index.md

  ---
 ```

-**Using the variables via liquid tag**
+### Using the variables via liquid tag**

-To get the values of the custom variables from the front matter, use liquid tags.
+To get the values of the custom variables from the front matters, use liquid tags.
-Jekyll liquid tags double curly braces
+Jekyll liquid tags consist of double curly braces like so.

 ```
   {% raw %}  {{page.v1}} {% endraw %}